sthiede/Comparative_Genomics/day1_morning/README.md

 ```
 </details>

-> Question: How about couting the number of rRNA features in a gff file using grep, awk and wc?
+> Question: How about counting the number of rRNA features in a gff file using grep, awk and wc?
 Note: Awk is a very powerful utility for working with columns in a file.

 <details>
   <summary>Solution</summary>